networkoptix/tools/crash_analyzer/README.md

 - WARNING is to be reviewed.
 Usually indicates a broken distribution or report.
 - ERROR is to be fixed.
 Indicates some problems.
 - CRITICAL is to be fixed ASAP!
 Happens when analysis cycle is broken by exception.

+# Crash Monitor Records Restorer

+Linux and Windows Crash Monitor Records Restorer which restores records.json file.

+## Requirements
+See Crash Monitor & Analyzer Requirements.

+## How it works
+1. Fetches all crash issues from JIRA
+2. Parses JIRA issues fields
+3. Generates new records.json file

+## Usage
+Run restorer from terminal: `python restore_records_file.py <config>`.
+`config` is the same file as the one  used for the Crash Monitor, but only 'logging' and 'upload' groups are required.